-- 5. The Organization of MISO States (OMS) is a self-governing organization of representatives from the regulatory commissions of 15 states, the City of New Orleans and Manitoba.
-The regulatory commissions have certain authorities over transmission-owning utilities participating in MISO.
-The OMS examines various issues and makes recommendations to MISO, FERC and other relevant government agencies regarding matters that affect state jurisdiction and other regional transmission matters.
-The Commission represents Minnesota in OMS.
-In addition, Commerce represents Minnesota as an associate member and, along with other Public Consumer Advocates such as the Minnesota Office of Attorney General's Residential Utilities and Antitrust Division, participates in the efforts and activities of OMS and MISO. - 6.
-The Commission requires Minnesota utilities to develop enough transmission to reliably serve load.
+Commission represents Minnesota in OMS.
+In addition, Commerce represents Minnesota as an associate member and, along with other Public Consumer Advocates such as the Minnesota Office of Attorney General's Residential Utilities and Antitrust Division, participates in the efforts and activities of OMS and MISO.
+MN Commissioner Joe Sullivan serves as the Vice President of OMS.

+- 6. Southwest Power Pool Regional State Committee (SPP RSC) is a self-governing organization of representatives from the retail regulatory commissions in 12 states.
+SPP RSC is the equivalent of OMS for the SPP footprint.
+MN Commissioner John Tuma serves as the President of the SPP RSC. - 7.
+Minnesota Public Utilities Commission requires Minnesota utilities to develop enough transmission to reliably serve load.
 The Commission also regulates the retail rates of Minnesota's investor-owned utilities, including the amount of transmission costs that can be recovered from their retail customers.
-In addition, while the Commission does not regulate the wholesale rates charged by Minnesota's investor-owned utilities, it does ensure that these utilities allocate transmission costs and revenues appropriately at the retail level, considering factors such as the types or classes of retail customers and their usage. - 7.
-Commerce's Division of Energy Resources investigates matters pending before the Commission and makes recommendations to address proposals by utilities and others.
+In addition, while the Commission does not regulate the wholesale rates charged by Minnesota's investor-owned utilities, it does ensure that these utilities allocate transmission costs and revenues appropriately at the retail level, considering factors such as the types or classes of retail customers and their usage. - 8.
+Commerce's Division of Energy Resources investigates matters pending before the Commission and makes recommendations to address proposals by utilities and others. - 9.
+MISO Stakeholder Sectors participate in one of eleven defined industry sector groups.
+Sectors that meet eligibility criteria can vote on matters pertaining to the MISO grid MISO.
+These MISO sector participants include the following: End-use Customers, Environmental Groups, Independent Power Producers, Municipal Utilities, Coops and other Transmission Dependent Utilities, Power Marketers, the Public Consumer Group and Transmission Developers.